 Need for a holistic approach to address alcohol-related harm

 The European Union clearly has a role to play in helping Member States to develop and implement effective strategies to reduce alcohol-related harm.
 A great deal of time and energy has been invested in the implementation of the 2006 EU Strategy, in particular through the delivery mechanism of the European Alcohol and Health Forum and the Committee on National Alcohol Policy and Action (CNAPA).
-Progress is visible (see latest HBSC and ESPAD results), and this is a great source of motivation but there is still work to do.
-Action takes time and should be guided by the following principles:
+Progress is visible and we want to accelerate action against underage drinking to build on the positive trends we are seeing (see latest HBSC and ESPAD results).
+Actions should be guided by the following principles:

 Focus on the real issue: harm is the target, not consumption per se